January 28, 2021

 June 11, 2013

-Last week The
+Last week

-Guardian and The Washington Post
+The Guardian and The Washington

-reported that the National Security Agency
+Post reported that the National

-collects information on the phone and Internet
+Security Agency collects information on the

-habits of millions of Americans.
-Since then
+phone and Internet habits of millions of

-we've seen President Barack Obama
+Americans.
+Since then we've seen President

-argue against the strawman of combining
+Barack Obama argue against the strawman

-“100 percent privacy and 100 percent security.”
+of combining “100 percent privacy and 100

-We've seen the Director of National Intelligence
+percent security.”
+We've seen the Director of

-and apologists point to federal
+apologists point to federal statutes

-statutes that allegedly permit the behavior.
+that allegedly permit the behavior.
+And, on

-Paul introduce the Fourth Amendment
+introduce the Fourth Amendment

 Restoration Act.

-Our View: Illinois,
+Our View: Illinois, meet U.S.

 Constitution

-Journal Star
+Journal

-article
+Star article

 Posted May 20, 2013

-So Chicago doesn’t want
+So Chicago

-concealed carry of handguns to be the law in the
+doesn’t want concealed carry of handguns to be

 Obviously.

-last time we checked, Chicago is a city in the
+Chicago is a city in the United States of

-United States of America, which has a Second
+America, which has a Second Amendment that

-Amendment that permits the citizens of this
+permits the citizens of this country — even

-right to gun ownership.
+ownership.
 The U.S. Supreme Court

 specifically told Chicago so in 2010 in